- Click to enlarge.

 Missouri currently has the lowest tax rate on tobacco products of all 50 states, and is one of only 3 states to not raise taxes on tobacco in the last decade.
-The proposal would take the state’s tobacco sales tax from 17 cents per pack to 90 cents per pack and Missouri would move from having the lowest tobacco tax rate in the nation to being ranked 33rd lowest of the 50 states.
+The proposal would take the state’s tobacco sales tax from 17 cents per pack to 90 cents per pack and drug generic viagra Missouri would move from having the lowest tobacco tax rate in the nation to being ranked 33rd lowest of the 50 states.

 The anticipated annual revenue would be allocated for the following:

 -50% of the annual proceeds to elementary and viagra light switch secondary public education in Missouri

 -20% for public health tobacco use prevention and cialis professional no prescription cessation assistance in Missouri